Fizioh/Fizioh/README.md

 .
 Contribute to Open Source projects and StackOverflow Q&A <br/>
 .
 Convert my portfolio website with React, Three.js (& maybe a Django back-end) <br/>
 .
-Reach the top 100 commiters in my country (around 1000 commits) .
 Maybe launch a useful mobile app or game in the stores (iOS/Android) <br/>
 .
 Launch my own E-commerce website